bentonperet/Saga/Saga Pryor DC/Basis of Design/_BOD - Exec Summary.md

 - **Modular Growth:** Enables customer-driven expansion without overbuilding infrastructure.
 Each 6MW block is a self-contained unit that can be commissioned independently based on customer demand.
 - **Independent Operation:** Each block includes dedicated generators (4 × 3.6MW, N+1) and E-Houses (4 units), providing clear separation and simplified redundancy management.
 - **Flexible Deployment:** Blocks can be added incrementally as contracts are signed, avoiding the risk of stranded capital in unused capacity.
 - **Cost Optimization:** Capital expenditure scales linearly with revenue.
-Each block costs ~same amount and generates ~same revenue, enabling predictable financial modeling.
+Each block is repeatable and supports financial modeling.
+However, total facility costs are less impactful per MW as additional capacity is installed.
 - **Risk Mitigation:** If a single block experiences issues, the other blocks continue operating independently, limiting exposure and simplifying troubleshooting.

 ### **Why Tilt-Up Concrete (Not PEMB)**